hejob/taichi-voxel-challenge-01/README.md

 The code is written in a bad style to fit within lines and words limits.

+## Implementation

+The central idea is heavy use of functions to generate pixels of quadrilatterals especially parallelograms by interpolation to integer indexes while scanning along one direction for simplication.
+Then all parts(plates) for the roof and the car follow.

 ## Screenshot and animation show

 As special camera angles are needed for displaying, customized scene.py is used only for screenshot and development.

-Launching `python3 main.py` is not customized and uses original `scene.py`.
+Launching `python3 main.py` uses original `scene.py`.
 While launching `python3 main_display_rotate.py` will utilize `scene_autorotate.py` with UI controlling modifications.

 The modification includes: